svzou/pulse-app/docs/DESIGN.md

 Backend/Database:
 - Supabase Auth for user authentication and session management
-- Posts table in Supabase with foreign key to auth.users
+- Workouts table in Supabase with foreign key to auth.users
-- Supabase Storage buckets for workout images with references in the Posts table
+- Supabase Storage buckets for workout images with references in the Workouts table
 - Fields for workout metrics (duration, volume, etc.)